ClearHeadedT/boot-dev-log/learn-functional-programming/NOTES.md

 - Learned why you'd want to transform a function instead of rewriting it.
 - Learned reviewing several function-transformation patterns.
 - Learned general function-transformation practice.
+- Learned closures, functions that capture variables from their enclosing scope.